openfoodfacts/.github/docs/decisions/api-browser-security.md

 * Allow access tokens to be used for API requests, irrespective of origin
 * Disable CORS for authenticated Open Food Facts APIs so that access tokens can only be used from the re-user's backend
+* Implement CORS-enabled authentication endpoint to start a session

 ## Decision Outcome

-Chosen option: "Allow Access Tokens to be used in all API requests", because we need to be able to support apps with no backend and therefore no secure way of storing a client secret.
+Chosen option: "Implement CORS-enabled authentication endpoint to start a session", because this is the most secure way to support apps with no backend and therefore no secure way of storing a client secret.

 ### Consequences

+Browser applications will need to call the "Login API" after obtaining an access token before calling other APIs.
+The "Login API" would only support access tokens obtained through a user login flow, i.e not via the client credentials flow.

+CORS will be disallowed on all APIs apart from the "Login API".
+All APIs will support authentication with an access token or a session cookie.

+The backend will need to periodically refresh the session cookie and check that the session has not been revoked by the user in Keycloak (e.g. using the [GET /admin/realms/{realm}/users/{user-id}/sessions](https://www.keycloak.org/docs-api/latest/rest-api/index.html#_get_adminrealmsrealmusersuser_idsessions) API)

-User Agent Filtering could be implemented to ensure that apps don't inadvertently use a WebView in the authentication flow.
+User Agent Filtering could be implemented to ensure that mobile apps don't inadvertently use a WebView in the authentication flow.

-The Keycloak [Revoke Refresh Token](https://www.keycloak.org/docs/latest/server_admin/index.html#_offline-access) option should be enabled so that a Refresh Token can only be used once.

-Any client that needs permissions to make contributions directly (not on behalf of a user) should not support user authentication flows to discourage placing the client secret in a browser.

 ### Confirmation